maidsafe/rfcs/proposed/0000-Petname-System.md

 ## 3. Cost

 A user needs to pay for the Structured Data in their Address Book.

 To make any new denotation, they would add a distinct Petname to their Address Book.
 However, if there already exists a Structured Data object with free space, a new Petname can be appended to that at no cost.
 Also, if a user were to symlink to a Nickname to use as the Petname, there will also be no cost.

 On the flip side, to register a Nickname, whether it be for a Persona or a Share, the user would pay to the network a fee to create a Structured Data chunk and store it in a publicly available Share that can be accessed by anyone.
 That data chunk would contain both the Nickname and the Key of that data.

+However, whenever changing a Nickname entry, a cost is incurred to create an Archive entry for the previous version.
+This cost both discourages the changing of Nicknames to ensure a sense of continuity of the network, as well as to facilitate static Petname \<-\> Nickname symlinking.

 # Alternatives